Zydeco Memories and Creole Culture

 Zydeco Memories

 The exhibit will continue through Dec.
-28. Joyce James Consulting, Pete and Rita’s Zydeco Show and Port Arthur Convention & Visitors Bureau are sponsors.
+28. Joyce James Consulting, Pete and Rita’s Zydeco Show and Port Arthur Convention & Visitors Bureau sponsored the opening reception.
 Learn more about Museum of the Gulf Coast’s music hall of fame and the many featured genres, including blues, soul and swamp pop, here.

 • Share this story!